-The year was 1314 and near to the cathedral of Notre Dame in Paris, the last Grand Master of the Knights Templar was burnt at the stake in front of a huge crowd.
+The year was 1314 and before the cathedral of Notre Dame in Paris, the last Grand Master of the Knights Templar, Jacques de Molay, was burnt at the stake in front of a huge crowd.
 After two hundred years of crusading, it was all over for the Order of the Temple.

 The glory years for the Templars were far behind them, back in the 12th and 13th centuries.
 By the start of the 14th, it was clear that Jerusalem was unlikely to be reconquered from the Saracens and that the last Christian strongholds taken from Islam in the early crusades were now back in Muslim hands.

 This rather left the Knights Templar with a diminishing lack of purpose.
 It also left the wealth they had raised from all over Europe to fund their activities sitting in their preceptories with nowhere to go.
 Unfortunately for the Templars, the king of France Philip IV had a very clear idea where the money should go – into his coffers!

 Philip had debts – big debts.
 He’d already had a go at fleecing the merchant classes, the church, the Jewish community and then his attention turned to the Templars.
 The king owed them money and had no intention of paying them back.
 Far from it, he was going to raid the Temple’s assets.
 In order to do that, he rounded up the Templar leaders, tortured them and extracted lurid confessions to damn the order’s good name for eternity.